 From collective ownership of NFTs to governance and more, Decentralized Autonomous Organizations bring a lot to the NFT world.

-One way DAOs help the NFT industry is in collective ownership of an asset.
+One way Decentralized Autonomous Organizations help the NFT industry is in collective ownership of an asset.
 Usually, investing in NFTs, especially blue-chip projects, requires significant capital.
 Of course, not everyone can afford this.
 Thus, some DAOs were established to allow a group of people to collectively own a high-value NFT without shelling out thousands of dollars.

 Take PleasrDAO for example.
 It is a collective of “DeFi leaders, early NFT collectors, and digital artists” that collects funds for highly valuable NFTs.
 According to its website, the organization collects digital art that “represents and funds important ideas, movements, and causes”.
 For all the NFTs it buys, PleasrDAO members collectively share the cost and ownership of the assets.
-The organization, which was originally set up to buy a Uniswap V3 NFT, has now purchased NFTs like Edward Snowden’s NFT “Stay Free”—the only one in existence.
+The members had originally set up the organization to buy a Uniswap V3 NFT.
+However, it has now purchased NFTs like Edward Snowden’s NFT “Stay Free”—the only one in existence.
 PleasrDAO bought it for 2,224 ETH or around $5.4 million at the time!

 Another key area where Decentralized Autonomous Organizations help NFTs is community governance.
-DAOs are a great means for fans and creators of an NFT project to come together and decide its future.
-Several NFT projects have already established their own DAOs.
+Firstly, DAOs are a great means for fans and creators of an NFT project to come together and decide its future.
+Several NFT projects have already established their own Decentralized Autonomous Organizations.

-Top collectible, Gutter Cat Gang, for instance, has the Gutter Cat Gang DAO.
+For example, top collectible, Gutter Cat Gang has the Gutter Cat Gang DAO.
 The organization, as per its website, aims to take the Gang “beyond that of your standard NFT community or club”.
 Here, those who own Gutter Cat NFTs get to vote on certain decisions such as community project initiatives.
 While the smart contract is currently “more controlled”, the project claims it will eventually become 100% decentralized.
-Furthermore, the Gutter Cat Gang DAO recently hosted a Las Vegas party exclusively for the NFT holders!
+Furthermore, the Gutter Cat Gang DAO also hosted a Las Vegas party exclusively for the NFT holders!

-Some Decentralized Autonomous Organizations are also created by the community and not the project itself.
+In some cases, the community creates Decentralized Autonomous Organizations and not the project itself.
 A typical example is MeebitsDAO set up by community members of Larva Labs’ Meebits NFT project.
 Via the DAO, the community aims to build a metaverse for the avatars.
-For this, the organization will use all the collected funds to buy virtual land in various metaverses.
+For this, the organization plans to buy virtual land in various metaverses.

 NFT creator collectives